GAlbuquerque/GAlbuquerque.github.io/_pages/about.md

 I am a PhD candidate at the [Vancouver School of Economics at the University of British Columbia](https://economics.ubc.ca/).
-My research studies is at the intersection of crime, political economy and history.
+My research interests are at the intersection of crime, political economy and history.
 I am on the 2022-2023 Job Market for Economics.

 <style>body {text-align: justify}</style>